Stanley Jordan: Film and television

 Jordan made a cameo appearance in the movie Blind Date (1987).
 In 1995 he wrote the score for the short film One Red Rose.
 In 1996 he wrote the score for the ABC TV afternoon special, Daddy's Girl.

 Since the mid-1980s he has performed on numerous television shows, including The Tonight Show with Johnny Carson, The David Letterman Show and the Grammy Awards.

 Personal life

 Stanley Jordan was briefly married and has one daughter, Julia Jordan, who is a singer and songwriter.

+In a 2023 interview, Jordan praised author and then-presidential candidate Marianne Williamson for "bringing politics into the 21st-century".